 If you’ve shopped for home insurance recently, you might be wondering something…

-Why are home insurance quotes so different between carriers?
+Why are homeowners insurance quotes so different between carriers?

-It’s great to get home insurance quotes from multiple companies before settling on one.
+It’s great to get several quotes for home insurance from multiple companies before settling on one.
 After all, isn’t that how you get the best value on your insurance?

 But it begs the question,” why do homeowners insurance quotes differ so much?”

-In last month’s article, “How Does Insurance Work?” we discussed how certain risk factors (or liabilities) can increase the amount you have to pay toward your premium or deductible.
-This might explain why insurance on your three-bedroom ranch is so different from your sister’s McMansion, but can it explain why your house received four completely different quotes from four different companies?
+In our “How Does Insurance Work?” post, we discuss how certain risk factors (or liabilities) can increase the amount you have to pay toward your premium or deductible.
+This helps explain why insurance on your three-bedroom ranch is so different from your sister’s McMansion, but what about when your single house received four completely different quotes from four different companies?

 Why Do Home Insurance Quotes Differ?

-Insurance premiums and quotes are determined by looking at certain aspects of your home (its location and size, how old the roof is, whether or not you have a pool, etc.) and making calculated estimates of how much your home insurance coverage is going to cost the insurance company in the event of a potential claim.
+Insurance premiums and quotes are determined by looking at certain aspects of your home (its location, size, and age, how old the roof is, whether or not you have a pool, etc.) and making calculated estimates of how much your home insurance coverage is going to cost the insurance company in the event of a potential claim.
+They can vary by state, your age, the crime rate, and more.

 It makes logical sense, really.
-Before the insurance company can decide how much a homeowners policy is going to cost you, the insurance carriers first have to decide how much it’s going to cost them to replace and/or repair your unique home.
-And luckily for you, each company has a unique way of calculating that number, which creates opportunities for quotes to vary.
+Before the insurance company can decide how much a homeowners policy is going to cost you, the insurance agencies first have to decide how much it’s going to cost them to replace and/or repair your unique home.
+Because each company has a unique way of determining risk factors and calculating that number, it creates opportunities for quotes to vary.

 Why is this lucky for you?
 Because it means you have a choice!

-If your family requires a certain number of bedrooms or your commute to work makes a certain zip code more appealing, you don’t have to resign yourself to a lifetime of high premiums.
-You can (and should!) get a cluster of home insurance quotes and pick the one that fits your needs.
+If your family needs space for a home office and at least four bedrooms or your commutes to work and school make a certain zip code more appealing, you don’t have to resign yourself to a lifetime of high premiums.
+You can (and should!) get a cluster of home insurance quotes and pick the one that fits your needs, both in premium cost and coverage.

 The Downside to Cheap Homeowners Insurance

-So once all of those home insurance quotes come in, you can just pick the cheapest one and be on your merry way, right?
+So once all of those home insurance quotes come in, you can just pick the cheapest one your mortgage lenders and budget will allow and be on your merry way, right?

 Not so fast.